Skip to main content

 DNRWisconsinBallastWater@wisconsin.gov

-5. Within approximately 30 days after submittal of the eNOI to the DNR, your vessel will receive a letter conferring permit coverage under Wisconsin Ballast Water General Permit (WI-0063835-3) along with an invoice for associated permit fees.
+3. Within approximately 30 days after submittal of the eNOI to the WDNR, your vessel will receive a letter conferring permit coverage under Wisconsin Ballast Water General Permit (WI-0063835-3) along with an invoice for associated permit fees that must be paid before operating in Wisconsin Waters.

 • Application fee $655 (U.S. dollars).
 Permit coverage is authorized for a period of five years from the date of permit coverage indicated on the DNR letter (as long as the annual fees are also paid) and must be reapplied for every five years.
 Note: The Frank LoBiondo Coast Guard Authorization Act of 2018, or Vessel Incidental Discharge Act (VIDA), was passed on Dec.
 4, 2018.
 Based on the department's initial assessment of the act's language regarding cost recovery for program implementation, the state is authorized to bill up to $1,000 U.S. per calendar year per vessel.
 Accordingly, the 2019 application fee will be reduced from the historic $1,200 amount to $655 U.S. for new or renewed permits.